France Facing 'One Of Worst Deficits' In Its History: Minister

 Barnier can count on support from conservatives and President Emmanuel Macron's much-reduced camp, but the NFP left alliance and the far-right National Rally (RN) could topple the government at any time in a confidence vote if they join forces.

+The tax take was reduced by around two per centage points of GDP, to 43.2 per cent, between Macron's first election in 2017 and 2023, according to national statistics agency INSEE.

+“It's been seven years of not wanting to increase taxes.
+That can make sense, but you have to cover it by making an effort to reduce spending... otherwise you blow up the deficit,” said Thomas Philippon, an economist and professor at New York University who advises the French government.

-Patrick Martin, head of bosses' federation Medef, has said he is "open to discussion" about tax rises.
+Patrick Martin, head of bosses' federation Medef, has said he is“open to discussion” about tax rises - as long as the state makes a“much greater effort than what it asks” of companies.

+Barnier was to meet Martin and the moderate CFDT union on Tuesday afternoon.

 “My job is to make sure that any potential taxes that will exist do not hobble our growth, do not hobble job creation,” Armand said.